8fold/php-eventbrite-sdk/README.md

 // to get all the organizers
 GET /users/:id/organizers/

-// to get all the events owned by the entity related to the auth token GET /users/:id/owned_events
+// to get all the events owned by the user
+GET /users/:id/owned_events
 ```